 Then cut the 4 degree tapers on the band saw and clean up any saw marks on the belt sander.

 Once all the legs are cut I filled any knots with a 5 minute epoxy.
 This should help keep them from rotting and increase the longevity of the bench.

 While the epoxy is drying cut out the bench sides.
 Lay out the opening for the sides of the tailgate back to come through.

-Clamp the rear leg to the Bench sides and transfer the marks to the rear legs. wee had glued and screwed ours before I realized that I wasn’t going to be able to complete it as one piece.
-Don’t be like me. haha.
+Clamp the rear leg to the Bench sides and transfer the marks to the rear legs.
+We had glued and screwed ours before I realized that I wasn’t going to be able to complete it as one piece.
+Don’t be like me.
+Haha.

 The rear leg openings get cut out on the table saw.
 The best way to do this would be to use a tenoning jig, but we didn’t have one, so I used a scrap 4X4 that I cut a 29 degree angle in.
 If I was going to do this again, I would have bought the jig.
 There are just so many variables that go into cutting this angle.
 If you decide to use the 4X4 method, please do me a favor and make sure to know where the blade is at all time in relationship to your fingers.
 We stress safety here and don’t want to see anyone lose a finger.
 Be safe people.

 Clear out any remaining pieces and clean up both the bench sides and rear legs with a chisel, rasp, and file.